R.I. gas prices tick down 1 cent - Providence Business News

-PROVIDENCE – The average price of self-serve, regular unleaded gasoline in Rhode Island declined 1 cent week to week to $2.78 per gallon, 9 cents below the national average of $2.87 per gallon, AAA Northeast said Monday.
+PROVIDENCE – The average price of self-serve, regular unleaded gasoline in Rhode Island declined 1 cent week to week to $2.77 per gallon, 9 cents lower than the national average of $2.86 per gallon, according to AAA Northeast Monday.

-One year prior, the average price of regular gas in the state was $2.05 per gallon.
+Regular gas prices in the state were $2.00 per gallon one year prior.

-“We anticipate demand will continue to increase throughout the month as vaccinations become more widely available and weather turns warmer,” said Lloyd Albert, senior vice president of public and government affairs for AAA Northeast, in a statement.
-“This will lead to fluctuation at the pump throughout the spring season.”
+“After a wild March, Americans are seeing a little stability at the pump.
+On the week, 40 states’ averages either increased or decreased by only a penny, or had no change at all,” said Lloyd Albert, senior vice president of public and government affairs for AAA Northeast, in a statement.
+“Cheaper crude oil prices will likely help to keep price fluctuation low this week.”

 - Midgrade gas in Rhode Island averaged $3.10 per gallon this week.